adamrudolf-becube/software-testing-basics/README.md

 ### Separate the SUT (System under test) from the dependencies (DOC)

+TODO clarify that it applies only to specific parts of code

 We would like to test a specific part of code, called **System Under Test** (SUT).
 It can be a function or a class in case of unit tests, or modules, libraries, software blocks in case of module tests.
 The SUT is what you are testing right now.

 Every entity has inputs and outputs.
 During testing, we need to ensure that the entity gives the right output for a specific input.